 If the placeholder appears both in the HTML and the plain text part of a message, then each of the above applies for each respective part, i.e. in the HTML part the placeholder's value will be interpreted as HTML, in the plain text part it will automatically be converted to plain text.
 Therefore, it is, for example, safe for the user to use simple formatting tags (like or for bold or underlined style) so that in the HTML part some special formatting will be applied, even if the same placeholder appears in the plain text part, because there these tags will automatically be removed.
-However, the user should avoid complicated HTML code in such placeholders, as the rules by which the HTML code is converted into plain text are rather simple: (1) Any HTML entities (for example like "&amp;" or "&quote;") will be resolved into the correct replacement character; (2) Any paragraph and linebreak tags (, sof ordered or unordered lists with list entries (, and will be converted to normal linebreaks; (3) Any occurrences of ordered or unordered lists with list entries ( and will simply be removed. will be converted into simple ordered lists; (4) All other HTML tags will simply be removed.
+However, the user should avoid complicated HTML code in such placeholders, as the rules by which the HTML code is converted into plain text are rather simple: (1) Any HTML entities (for example like "&" or ""e;") will be resolved into the correct replacement character; (2) Any paragraph and linebreak tags (, sof ordered or unordered lists with list entries (, and) will be converted into simple ordered/unordered lists; (4) All other HTML tags will simply be removed.